tauri-apps/tauri-docs/docs/references/configuration-files.md

 # by default Tauri runs in production mode
 # when `tauri dev` runs it is executed with `cargo run --no-default-features` if `devPath` is an URL
 default = [ "custom-protocol" ]
-# this feature is used used for production builds where `devPath` points to the filesystem
+# this feature is used for production builds where `devPath` points to the filesystem
 # DO NOT remove this
 custom-protocol = [ "tauri/custom-protocol" ]
 ```

 The most important parts to take note of are the `tauri-build` and `tauri` dependencies.
-Generally they must both be on the latest minor versions as the Tauri CLI, but this is not strictly required.
+Generally, they must both be on the latest minor versions as the Tauri CLI, but this is not strictly required.
 If you encounter issues while trying to run your app you should check that any Tauri versions (`tauri` and `tauri-cli`) are on the latest versions for their respective minor releases.

 Cargo version numbers use [Semantic Versioning].
 Running `cargo update` will pull the latest available Semver-compatible versions of all dependencies.
-For example, if you specify `1.0.0` as the version for `tauri-build`, Cargo will actually detect and download version `1.0.4` because it is the latest Semver-compatible version available.
+For example, if you specify `1.0.0` as the version for `tauri-build`, Cargo will detect and download version `1.0.4` because it is the latest Semver-compatible version available.
 Tauri will update the major version number whenever a breaking change is introduced, meaning you should always be capable of safely upgrading to the latest minor and patch versions without fear of your code breaking.

 If you want to use a specific crate version you can use exact versions instead by prepending `=` to the version number of the dependency: